 IELTS is one of the essential requirements all around the world for English-taught courses and universities.
 It is an assessment of the student’s language abilities to see if they will be able to understand the teachings and assignments.
 If a student has not appeared for IELTS, he or she can still apply to the list of universities below and get accepted.
 In lieu of that, students might have to prove that they have previously studied in an institute where the medium of instruction was English or appear for a video interview with the university officials.
 Some of the universities where you can study in France without IELTS is:

-To attract large number of international students, the government of France and Universities as well have introduced a large number of scholarships to help students with their expenses in France.
-The scholarship can be need based, to the students who are not that financially solid, or merit-based, for the students with extraordinary academic record.
+To attract a large number of international students, the government of France and Universities as well have introduced a large number of scholarships to help students with their expenses in France.
+The scholarship can be need-based, for students who are not that financially solid, or merit-based, for students with an extraordinary academic record.
 It is better to check with the university one is applying to, to understand what all scholarships he or she is eligible for.
-Apart from the waiver in tuition fees, some scholarships also help students with the living/other costs in France.
+Apart from the waiver in tuition fees, some scholarships also help students with living/other costs in France.

-International students are allowed to work at part-time jobs in France.
+International students are allowed to work part-time jobs in France.
 However, the nature and timing of the work should not interfere with their studies.
-The restriction on the time is 20 hours per week, that means a student can work for 20 hours a wee at part time jobs and earn money to help themselves with some day to day costs.
+The restriction on the time is 20 hours per week, which means a student can work for 20 hours a week at part-time jobs and earn money to help themselves with some day-to-day costs.
 During semester breaks and holidays, they are allowed to work full time.
 Many students use this opportunity to gain real-world experience and for networking which helps them later while actually looking for a job after graduation.
-Now that you have understood all of that, here is a little closer look at France: